mahmoud/sedimental/entries/plugin_systems.md

 variety of their implementations.

 The dynamism of Python in particular seems to encourage inventiveness.
-More is usually merrier, but not when it further clouds a tricky space.
+More is usually merrier, but at some point we cloud a tricky space.
 How wide is the range of functionalities, really?
 How different could these plugin systems be?
-How does one choose the right one for them?
+How does one choose the right one for a given project?
 For that matter, what is a plugin system anyway?
 No one I talked to had clear answers.

 So when PyCon 2017 rolled around, I knew exactly what I wanted to do: call together a team of developers to get to the bottom of the matter.
-We would answer the questions the above, or at least answer the question, "What happens when you ask a group of 20 veteran Python programmers about plugins?"
+We would answer the questions the above, or at the very least, answer the question,

+> "What happens when you ask a group of 20 veteran Python programmers
+> about plugins?"

 # Setting examples